openjck/bedrock/docs/install.rst

 PHP and Apache config assume they can serve requests from Bedrock by rewriting them internally to have a ``/b/`` on the front of their URLs.

-One way to do that is use runserver to serve Bedrock at port 8000 as above, then proxy to it from Apache.
+One way to do that is to use runserver to serve Bedrock at port 8000 as above, then proxy to it from Apache.
 The whole virtual server config might end up looking like this::